 - Assessment (teacher): Is to be completed at the end of each unit of work, using the school’s assessment sheet.

-The impact of our Art curriculum within Phases 2 & 3 is that the majority of children, in our school, are able to;
+The impact of our Art curriculum is that all children, in our school, are able to;

 - Become familiar with current local artists and their subjects and learn more about their background and influences so they can relate to their artwork more easily.